YavuzSelimGuner/ATM-Console-Application/README.md

 # ATM Console Application
- ATM console application prepared for homework.
+ This is a ATM application  on the console.
+It has support for depositing, withdrawing, balance inquiry, credit, bill, currency and account operations.